-The success of the first five years of courses for military personnel has allowed HorseBack UK to extend its remit and is now able to focus on the wider community.
+With the success of the first five years of courses for military personnel HorseBack extended its remit and is now able to focus on the wider community.
 The Charity acknowledges that recovering from any life changing experience, whether as a result of substance misuse, physical or mental illness or emotional trauma, takes time, understanding and a healing environment.